paulhibbitts/test-grav-skeleton-oer-content-space-site-canvas/pages/01.home/default.md

 ![](OER-banner-2.png)

 ### What is OER?
 Open educational resources (OER) are free and openly licensed educational materials that can be used for teaching, learning, research, and other purposes.
+Example desktop edit.

 Open Education "...is the simple and powerful idea that the world’s knowledge is a public good and that technology in general and the Web in particular provide an extraordinary opportunity for everyone to share, use, and reuse knowledge."
 — [The William and Flora Hewlett Foundation](http://www.hewlett.org/programs/education-program/open-educational-resources)